laserpants/groundfork-js/README.md

 * api, and a
 * synchronization endpoint.

-Application resources are exposed over a RESTful interface.
+Application resources are exposed through a client-side REST interface, which encapsulates commands in a format suitable for logging.
+Resources are stored on the device and can subsequently be synchronized with other devices, when connectivity is available.

 #### Contrived example